giffordlabcvr/Hepadnaviridae-GLUE/README.md

 ## Overview

-**Hepadnaviruses** (family *Hepadnaviridae*) are a diverse group of small, non-enveloped DNA viruses that infect a broad range of animal species.
-This family includes several pathogens of humans and domesticated animals, as well as viruses being developed for therapeutic uses.
+**Hepadnaviruses** (family *Hepadnaviridae*) are reverse-transcribing DNA viruses that infect vertebrates.
+The type species - hepatitis B virus (HBV) - is estimated to infect ~300 million people worldwide, causing substantial morbidity and mortality.
+Recent studies have revealed that hepadnaviruses infect a diverse range of vertebrate species, ranging from fish to mammals.
+They are associated with disease in many of these species.

 **[GLUE](https://github.com/giffordlabcvr/gluetools)** is an open, integrated software toolkit designed for storing and interpreting sequence data.
 It supports the creation of bespoke projects, incorporating essential data items for comparative genomic analysis, such as sequences, multiple sequence alignments, genome feature annotations, and other associated data.